lue-bird/elm-parser-tricks/performance.md

 It also (for the most part) doesn't apply it the end is itself not trivial to check for (e.g. `finalExpression` in `{variable = value\n}finalExpression`).
 If you know fewer elements are way more common, it might make sense, though.

+### `Parser` is fine, except for `Parser.loop`

+`Parser.x` helpers are usually direct or very cheap calls to `Parser.Advanced.x`, so switching won't do much.

+The only exception is `Parser.loop` which you should replace by `Parser.Advanced.loop`.
+Since `Parser.Parser` is an alias of the advanced type, the only thing you have to change is the `Step` and `loop` qualification.

+This change saves a `Parser.map` for every loop step internally.